beefyfinance/beefy-dot-com/src/content/blog/get-to-grips-with-beefy-s-smart-contract-insurance-provided-by-insurace.md

 ### What’s the relationship between Beefy and InsurAce?

-When analyzing Beefy Finance, InsurAce noted Beefy’s high level of security even while operating across multiple different blockchains.
+When analyzing Beefy, InsurAce noted Beefy’s high level of security even while operating across multiple different blockchains.
 Their in-depth risk audit included looking at Beefy’s code, team, community, and reviews.
 This whole combination allows InsurAce to offer some of its lowest premiums ever for a yield optimizer.

 ### What’s needed for the DeFi insurance industry to take off?